 2. What do I need to do?

 The study will use the Delphi method, which is a way of combining the views of multiple experts to reach agreement on a subject.
 Taking part will involve completing two online surveys over a period of 12 weeks, beginning in February 2020.
-You may also be invited to attend an optional one-day workshop organised by WHO-TDR in Geneva, Switzerland during June-July 2020 (Date TBC).
 Your participation in the study is voluntary and you can withdraw at any point.

 The surveys will be distributed through Jisc online surveys.
 In the first survey you will be asked to rate your level of agreement for including the listed themes in the Core Research Skills Training Curriculum.
 In the second survey you will be provided with a summary of how the rest of the study participants rated each item and have a chance to change your answers if you wish to do so.
 Each of the two surveys would take approximately 30 minutes to complete.
 The surveys do not have to be completed in one sitting; you can save your answers and return to it later.